jonasauer/NFO-UNet/README.md

 ![KTH 3 color reduced](images/kth/kth_3_cr.jpg)

 Testing was done on a newly established dataset, proving real life examples for fragmented occlusion.
-Some samples and the overlayed predicted heatmap are represented by the images below:
+Some samples and the overlayed predicted heatmap are represented by the images below.
+The whole dataset can be downloaded under [this link](https://owncloud.tuwien.ac.at/index.php/s/V0GYNW6H7PtHhHS/download).

 ![NFO 1 result](images/nfo/nfo_1.jpg)
 ![NFO 2 result](images/nfo/nfo_2.jpg)